williaster/data-ui/packages/xy-chart/README.md

 If you'd like more customizability over tooltip rendering you can do either of the following:

 1) Roll your own tooltip positioning logic and pass `onMouseMove` and `onMouseLeave` functions to `XYChart`.
 These functions are triggered according to the `eventTrigger` prop and are called with the signature described below upon appropriate trigger.
-Note that you must also pass `tooltipData` to `XYChart` if you are using the `CrossHair` component, which has an expected shape of `{ datum }` containing the datum to emphasize.
+Note that you must also pass `tooltipData` to `XYChart` if you are using the `CrossHair` component, which has an expected shape of `{ datum [, series] }` containing the datum(s) to emphasize.

 2) Wrap `<XYChart />` with `<WithTooltip />` yourself, which accepts props for additional customization: